8 Things Teachers Need if We Want To Save Education in 2024

 Solution: Money

 Put money where it’s needed most.
 Fund school systems to ensure equity, which means that students in low-income areas will get more funding because it costs more to educate them.
-And, at a minimum, fully fund federal education and special education.
+And at a minimum, fully fund federal education and special education.

-2. Support students’ mental health
+2. Increased support for students’ mental health

 Solution: Bring therapy into schools

-3. Help students get to school
+3. Help in getting students to school

 Solution: Stop doing what doesn’t work